codebar-ag/laravel-prerender/README.md

 curl -A Googlebot https://domain.test
 ```

-6. 🎉 You made it.
-You should see your prerendered html!
+6. 🎉 That's it — you should see the prerendered html!

 ## 📝 Changelog